valuablegrape/solid-js-assessment/README.md

 $ npm install # or pnpm install or yarn install
 ```

+[NB: I personally used pnpm to run this, but any would suffice]

 ### Learn more on the [Solid Website](https://solidjs.com) and come chat with us on our [Discord](https://discord.com/invite/solidjs)

 ## Available Scripts